 JPR Live Session: Serena Ryder

-Ryder first gained attention with her gold-certified albums If Your Memory Serves You Well (2006) and Is It O.K.
-(2008).
-She won the Juno Award for New Artist of the Year in 2008 and achieved international stardom with her fifth album, Harmony (2012), and her smash hit “Stompa,” which went triple platinum in Canada.
-She has won a Canadian Screen Award, a MuchMusic Video Award, a SOCAN Award and six Juno Awards, including Artist of the Year and Songwriter of the Year in 2014.
+Ryder first gained attention with her hugely successful albums If Your Memory Serves You Well and Is It O.K. in the mid-aughts.
+She won a Juno Award for New Artist of the Year in 2008 (plus five more to come later) and achieved international fame with the tune "Stompa.”

 Since her teens, Ryder struggled with depression.
 And the rapid rise and constant pressure of non-stop touring compounded the problem to such a degree that on more than one occasion, she threw in the towel and took some much needed time away to work on her mental health.

 On her new album, which was written and recorded in a whirlwind ten days, Ryder faces her past and her present face to face, with a collection of songs that really defy categorization.
 It's a development she's thrilled with, never feeling like the "pop star" she was made out to be from an early age.

 She joined us from her home in Toronto to share some songs from the new album and talk about her continuing journey to wellness.